Understanding Income Tax in India

 Income tax refers to the tax levied by the government for the purpose of financing its various operations.
 There are two types of taxes, direct and indirect.
 While Income Tax is a direct tax, VAT, service tax, excise and the latest one to subsume all these taxes Goods and Services Tax (GST) are all indirect taxes.
 Apart from funding the activities of the government, taxes also act as a fiscal stabiliser that aid in distributing wealth evenly among the population.
 Furthermore, taxes are instrumental in cushioning the effects of economic cycles.
 The payment of Income Tax in India is made according to the provisions made under the Income Tax Act.

 According to the Indian Income Tax laws, income from the following sources is deemed taxable:

-Income from house property
+- Income from house property

-Profits and gains of business or profession
+- Profits and gains of business or profession

-Income from other sources
+- Income from other sources

 The sum of income from all the sources above is calculated according to the provisions of Income Tax Act.
-The tax rates in India vary according to the earnings of an individual and are referred to as Income Tax slabs.
+The tax rates in India vary according to the earnings of an individual and are referred to as Income Tax slab rates.
 These Income Tax rates are revised every year during the budget.

-Income tax is calculated on an annual basis.
+Income tax in India is calculated on an annual basis.
 It is levied on the income earned in the previous year which is also known as the Assessment Year.
 In the eyes of the law, the Financial Year begins on the 1st of April in a given year and ends on the 31st of March of the following year.

-For the Financial Year 2016-17, the Income Tax deadlines are as follows:-
+For the Financial Year 2017-18 (AY 18-19), the Income Tax Return Filing due dates are as follows:-

 Salaried individuals can file their income tax returns basis their Form 16.
 Most of their income details are mentioned in their Form 16 issued by their employers.
 Our guide on Form 16 will help you understand all about the importance and filing with the help of Form 16.

-Documents required for tax filing
+Documents required for Income Tax Filing

 There are different documents required for income tax filing that need to be kept ready before you file your taxes.
 These include Form 16, Form 16A, investment receipts and proofs.
 Read our guide on document checklist that will help you be ready to file taxes.

 Indian Income tax laws, tax individuals per different slab rates of income.
 The basic exemption limit is Rs 2,50,000.
 Income tax department charges different tax slabs at the rates ranging from 10% up to 30%.
-Our guide on income tax slab rates will explain these in detail.
+Our guide on income tax slab will explain these in detail.
 You can easily estimate your tax liability by using our tax calculator and know how much taxes you owe to the government.

-Income tax returns (ITR)
+Income Tax Returns (ITR)

 Tax returns are a statement of your earnings from various sources of income that include the tax liability, details of tax paid, and other refunds that are eligible to receive from the government.
 Our guide on Which ITR to File will help you choose the correct ITR form for tax filing.